ilyess-sellami/Graylog-SOC-Lab/README.md

 **7.2 Go to Search in Graylog.**

-You should see incoming logs from your Ubuntu server, such as Apache access and error logs.
+You should see incoming logs from your Ubuntu server.

+---

+## 🏁 Conclusion

+The **Graylog-SOC-Lab** provides a complete, containerized SOC environment that is both practical and easy to set up.
+By centralizing and analyzing logs from multiple sources, it allows security analysts and learners to:

+- Practice **real-world SOC workflows** such as log collection, stream creation, and alerting.
+- Gain hands-on experience with **Graylog Open Source** and its integrations.
+- Build a solid foundation for **incident detection, monitoring, and response** in a controlled lab.

+This project serves as a **training platform** for cybersecurity practitioners and a **reference implementation** for organizations exploring centralized log management with Graylog.